Resources: How to Create Podcasts with Your Students

 - Instruct students to record their podcasts using a tool you have selected, or invite them to choose from a range of tools.
 You can use a variety of recording devices and audio software, from the internal microphone and sound recorder that come with a computer, to a more advanced recording and editing program.
 Examples of the latter include GarageBand (available on most Macs), Audacity (a free download), and VoiceThread.com (free, but with a cost to export podcasts so double-check whether or not your school has a subscription).

 - Identify podcasts that meet your criteria and our guidelines.
-Email them to American Art [AmericanArtEducation@si.edu] to be polished and posted on the web site.
-If you send audio files, we will add the artwork.
-Please include the following information:
+Email them to AmericanArtEducation@si.edu to be polished and posted on the website.
+Send audio files only; we will add the artwork.
+Be prepared to send the following information using a form provided by American Art Museum staff:

 - School name